 Visualizing Your New Breasts

 We are in the business of helping women feel better about themselves.
 Our surgeons add womanly curves to bodies that otherwise would seem “boyish” or empty in swimwear.
-We have every implant made on display for shopping patients to try on.
-Our state-of-the-art Vectra® 3D imaging machine gives women a visual simulation of what their breast can look like with various implant sizes and projections.
+We have every implant on display for patients to try on.
+Our state-of-the-art Vectra® 3D imaging system gives women a visual simulation of what their breasts can look like with various implant sizes and projections.
 Our goal is to help our patients choose wisely from the beginning, draw their attention to fact not fantasy, and point out “boob greed” behavior so that patients can move on and be happy with themselves.

 Leave a Reply